 1) Using the original journalist's byline

-2) Linking back to our original story
+2) Linking back to our original story, unless the republication is in print

 You can easily insert a simple text link to us in your HTML template.
 For example: